Moss–Horten Ferry: Change of concessioneer

-In 1996, the company Bastø Fosen, a subsidiary of Fosen Trafikklag, received the concession for the route.
-In a transitions period until the new ferries Bastø I and Bastø II were delivered in 1997 it used the rented and older ferries Einar Tambarskjelve and Holger Stjern.
-They were little suited for the route, and were in bad condition, receiving heavy protests from the users.
-After the new ferries were delivered, traffic increased from 600,000 cars in 1996 to 1.4 million cars in 2004.
-From 2001, Sogn was rented in as an extra ferry.
-In 2003, Bastø Fosen received an extension on their concession until 2015, and at the same time ordered the new Bastø III that was delivered in 2005.
+Traffic shot up during after Bastø Fosen took over, making it clear that more capacity was needed.
+From 2001, MF Sogn was chartered and put in as stop-gap during the summer.
+A third sister ferry, Bastø III (2005) was delivered in 2005, after Bastø Fosen had received a ten-year extension of their concession.

 Bastø won the concession for the period 2014-2023, also using diesel ferries.

-Tunnel or bridge

-Since the 1960s, plans for a dry connection over or under the fjord to remove the ferry have been launched.
+The operating company changed its name from Bastø Fosen to Torghatten Sør in 2024.

+Proposed fixed link

+The first proposals for a fixed link across the fjord was taken further north, as a replacement for the Drøbak–Storsand Ferry.
+The proposal called for a suspension bridge crossing of both Drøbanksundet and Svelviksundet.
+Such a proposal would eat away a significant amount of the Moss–Horten traffic, but not all.
+Althoug initially laid dead due to the large costs, many of the ideas resurfaced during the Oslo Airport location controversy in the 1980s, when the airport was suggested located on Hurumlandet.
+In the end a subsea tunnel was chosen.
+The Oslofjord Tunnel opened in 2000.
+It was built without a branch towards Vestfold and in practice did not provide use for anyone needed to get south of Drammen.
+This left ample traffic for the Moss–Horten crossing.

+MF Bastø V (1990) in Horten in 2013.
+Seaice is a common issue for the ferries during winter.

+The idea for a fixed link further south resurfaced.
 In 2008, the Public Roads Administration (PRA) published a report showing that a four-lane tunnel would cost while a bridge would cost 15 billion.
 A tunnel would need to be 17 km to meet European Union requirements for maximum 6% gradient; the tunnel would be 325 m below sea level.
 It would be fully financed as a toll road.
 An alternative includes also building a railway line parallel with the tunnel; this would make it 32 km long to allow a gradient of 2.5%.
 Local politicians preferred hybrid ferry or were divided about a combined railroad and road bridge, while the PRA had left out railroad for economic reasons.

 Since 2014, the process became more concrete and the local debate louder after the Public Roads Administration published a concept evaluation study (KVU).
 Here they prefer bridge to tunnel, mainly for economic reasons.
 Grassroots movements, particularly in Moss, alluded to negative effects for the environment and aesthetics and succeeded in March 2015 to turn a clear majority of the Moss City Council against the bridge.
 Shortly after the PRA and then the Ministry made public the list of major road projects for the next 35 years and the Oslo Fjord crossing is not on the list.